-Most of the settings to personalize are available under Settings > Personalization, and are pretty straight forward, but here is what I think you should not miss.
+Most of the settings to personalize are available under Settings > Personalization and are pretty straightforward, but here is what I think you should not miss.

-Customise Start Screen:
+1] Customize Start Screen:

-- Move your mouse to edge of the Start Screen and then resize both horizontally and vertically to the size which fits you well.
+- Move your mouse to the edge of the Start Screen and then resize both horizontally and vertically to the size which fits you well.

-- Tiles on Start Screen can be resized with a right click on any of them.
-Choose between small, medium, wide and large.
+- Tiles on Start Screen can be resized with a right-click on any of them.
+Choose between small, medium, wide, and large.

 - Hide Most used and recently added apps.